 A stacked worm farm system, which consists of boxes (or trays) which sit on top of each other.
 When the top tray is full, the broken-down material from the bottom box is spread onto the garden.
 The empty lower box then becomes the next box to go on top of the stack.
 You will likely need to change the trays every couple of months.
 Try to leave the castings in as long as you can, before you need to change the trays.

-There are a couple of different methods how to harvest worm castings, some of which effectively separate the worms from the compost.
+There are a couple of different methods how to harvest worm castings.
+Some are more effective are separating worms from finished compost than others.
 These include:

 - Garbage Bag

 Garbage Bag Method